Recognition for Kinship Carers

 Recognition in the Commonwealth Carers Recognition Act 2010

-Did you know that kinship carers are not recognised as carers in Australian law?
-The Commonwealth Carer Recognition Act 2010 excludes kinship carers from the definition of a carer.
-You can read the Act here.
+The Commonwealth Carer Recognition Act 2010 excludes kinship carers from the definition of a Carer.
 A few State Carer Recognition Acts recognise some kinship carers (e.g. Queensland recognises grandparent carers but not other kinship carers).
-Others don’t recognise any kinship carers.
+Other States and Territories don’t recognise any kinship carers.
 Use the button below to see if grandparent/kinship carers are recognised in your State or Territory.

 Kinship Alliance Australia is advocating for all kinship carers to be included in the Commonwealth Carers Recognition Act.
 That means grandparents, other relatives, family friends and connected people, informal and formal grandparent/kinship carers, FIrst Nations and non-Indigenous.
 Watch this space.